MI5: Post-Second World War

 The Prime Minister's personal responsibility for the service was delegated to the Home Secretary David Maxwell-Fyfe in 1952, with a directive issued by the Home Secretary setting out the role and objectives of the Director General.
 The service was subsequently placed on a statutory basis in 1989 with the introduction of the Security Service Act.
 This was the first government acknowledgement of the existence of the service.
 The post-war period was a difficult time for the service, with a significant change in the threat as the Cold War began, being challenged by an extremely active KGB, and increasing incidence of the Northern Ireland conflict, and international terrorism.
 Whilst little has yet been released regarding the successes of the service, there have been a number of intelligence failures which have created embarrassment for both the service and the government.
 For instance, in 1983, one of its officers, Michael Bettaney, was caught trying to sell information to the KGB.
 He was subsequently convicted of espionage.

-Following the Michael Bettaney case, Philip Woodfield was appointed as a staff counsellor for the security and intelligence services.
+Following the Bettaney case, Philip Woodfield was appointed as a staff counsellor for the security and intelligence services.
 His role was to be available to be consulted by any member or former member of the security and intelligence services who had "anxieties relating to the work of his or her service" that it had not been possible to allay through the ordinary processes of management-staff relations, including proposals for publications.
 The service was instrumental in breaking up a large Soviet spy ring at the start of the 1970s, with 105 Soviet embassy staff known or suspected to be involved in intelligence activities being expelled from the country in 1971.

 One episode involving MI5 and the BBC came to light in the mid-1980s.
 MI5 officer Ronnie Stonham had an office in the BBC, and took part in vetting procedures.
 Controversy arose when it was alleged that the service was monitoring trade unions and left-wing politicians.
 A file was kept on Labour Prime Minister Harold Wilson from 1945, when he became a Member of Parliament (MP), although the agency's official historian, Christopher Andrew maintains that his fears of MI5 conspiracies and bugging were unfounded.
 As Home Secretary, the Labour MP Jack Straw discovered the existence of his own file dating from his days as a student radical.